-Beautiful Bold Bergenia
+Beautiful Bold Bergenias

 Plants with “multiple seasons of interest” are all the rage in gardening circles, and for me, Bergenias fit the bill.
 Most Bergenias are evergreen perennials that remain attractive all year.
 Their rounded, bold leaves set off the feathery foliage of ferns and conifers, the slender leaves of iris, or the small oval leaves of boxwood.